Everyone Does It! How Self-Talk Helps

 It turns out that using a verbal label – “keys” – affected perceptual processing and made it easier for the eyes to find the object.
 This worked best when participants were seeking familiar objects.
 It was easier to find a “Coke” than a “Speed Stick,” meaning Speed Stick Deodorant.

 When You Talk to Yourself, Should You Call Yourself By Name?

 In a study published in Scientific Reports, researchers had participants reflect silently on past painful experiences in the first person (“I”) and third person (“Mary”).
 Those who mentally spoke in the third person were better able to regulate their emotions than those who referred to themselves as “I.” The researchers theorize that using the third person creates a bit of psychological distance from thoughts and feelings, allowing for more reasoned reflection.

-Positive or Negative words matter
+Positive or Negative Self-Talk

 What you say after your name also matters.
 Talking to yourself positively in the third person can provide a boost.
 Saying “Mary, you’re doing well.
 Keep going!” can reduce stress or anxiety.